Bay of Pigs Invasion

 Cemented Castro's power for 50 years by validating his warnings about American aggression.
 Pushed Cuba firmly into the Soviet alliance, leading directly to the Cuban Missile Crisis.
 Humiliated Kennedy, who then overcompensated with aggressive Cold War posturing.
 Demonstrated that the CIA's regime-change capabilities were far less impressive than its Guatemala success suggested.
 The 60+ year U.S. embargo of Cuba, partly a consequence of the Bay of Pigs, has failed to achieve regime change while impoverishing ordinary Cubans.

 Covert regime change attempt that backfired spectacularly.
-The CIA trained and armed exiles to overthrow a sovereign government, failed, then the resulting Cuban Missile Crisis nearly caused nuclear war.
+The CIA trained and armed exiles to overthrow a sovereign government without congressional authorization or public debate.
+When it failed, Kennedy faced pressure to escalate rather than admit failure — the classic sunk-cost fallacy that drives endless interventions.
+The resulting Cuban Missile Crisis nearly caused nuclear war.
+Proves that secret government agencies operating without accountability will drag the nation into disasters that democratically elected leaders must then own.

 🏛️ Presidents Involved